basanta79/kc_md_py_django/readme.md

 **METHOD: DELETE**

-DESCRIPTION: Delete a specified post, only iftits yours or you are admin
+DESCRIPTION: Delete a specified post, only if its yours or you are admin
 PARAMETERS: No
 RETURN:
 Status=204 No content